CityofToronto/bdit_data-sources/collisions/NewCollisions.md

 - Date Range: January 1, 2023 to present
 - Data Source: Toronto Police Services (TPS) reported collisions ONLY
 - No verified or human edited data
+- As of 2025-08-14, we are _not_ filtering out private property collisions (but will introduce this soon)

 ### Documentation